hidekatsu-izuno/josekit-rs/README.md

 |ES384|ECDSA with curve P-384 and SHA-384|
 |ES512|ECDSA with curve P-521 and SHA-512|

+PS256, PS384 and PS512 are currently not supported.

 ## Supported key formats for RSA/ECDSA sigining

 <table>